Khachkar Cross or Siroun Cross

 also known as the Khachkar Cross or Siroun Cross

-This cross is sometimes confused with the Snowflake Cross and simpler versions of the Armenian Cross can be confused with the fishtail St. John's Cross.
-There are a similar forked heraldic crosses, like the Croix Fourche, or crescents, as in the Croix Croissant (known in witchcraft as the Lunate Cross), which in turn are similar to the Teutonic Cross.
+There are a similar forked heraldic crosses, such as the Croix Fourche, or crescents, as in the Croix Croissant (known in Wicca as the Lunate Cross), which in turn are similar to the Teutonic Cross.
 But on the Armenian Cross we see no forks or crescents.
-In fact, rather than moons, we can often see Suns.
+In fact, rather than moons (which could be confused with the identity of neighbouring Muslim regions), we often see Suns.

 But all these interpretations of the cross design are relatively recent.
 The cross is truly ancient and was used by Armenian Pagans long before Christians adopted the cross in the 9th century.